iamntz/wp-tinymce-custom-paste-patterns/readme.md

 ### Usage

 By default, it will accept clipboard content that follows this pattern: `/?go=NUMBER`.
-If you want to add a custom pattern, you can do so by using a filter:
+If you want to add a custom pattern, you can do so by using a filter in your `functions.php`:

 ```php
 add_filter('ntz/tinymce/custom_paste_patterns', function($patterns){